kabircse/sage/docs.md

         myLog("That is working"):

 ### Session:
-There are session for working with your applications.
+There are a session for working with your applications.

 ######1.
 Create: session('key','value')